 Australian Farmlands Funds

-The Australian Farmlands Funds represent an opportunity through which sophisticated and wholesale investors can access an agribusiness portfolio of irrigated farmland, water and environmental assets in the southern Murray-Darling Basin (sMDB).
+The Australian Farmlands Funds represent an opportunity through which sophisticated and wholesale investors can access an agribusiness portfolio of irrigated farmland, water and environmental assets in the southern Murray-Darling Basin.
+As at 31 March 2020 the fund has:

-Watch the video to find out more and download the full Australian Farmlands Funds Information Memorandum.
+Watch the video to find out more and download the Australian Farmlands Funds Information Memorandum.

 Why Invest in Farmland?